SpenceKonde/megaTinyCore/README.md

 ### SerialEvent support option
 The Arduino API provides a rarely used method for receiving data from a serial port called [serialEvent](https://www.arduino.cc/reference/en/language/functions/communication/serial/serialevent/).
 This is truly the simplest implementation of something like that imaginable: Between each iteration of loop(), it will check Serial.available(), and run serialEvent() if it is (otherwise, it's a weakly defined empty function).
 The problem with serialEvent is that it's no different from just checking Serial.available() in loop() - and that check happens every pass through loop.
 Even if not using the serial port at all, even if you did your own test of Serial.available(), etc. At best, it's the same, and in all other cases it's worse.
 As of 2.1.0, SerialEvent is disabled by default, but can be enabled with the

+### Improved Exported Binary naming
+When you do Sketch -> Export compiled binary, as of 2.0.4, it gets a name which includes every tools submenu selection that could impact the output, for example `Test.ino.t1614opti.20.u5V.mD0.hex` - the full part number (not just family), whether it's using optiboot (this effects start address of .hex, unlike classic AVRs), the clock speed (in MHz), the approximate voltage for UART baud rate, and the millis timer source (`A0`, `B0`, `B1`, `D0`, `RTC`, `RTC_XTAL` or `NONE`)

+### Assembler Listing generation
+Like ATTinyCore, Sketch -> Export compiled binary will generate an assembly listing in the sketch folder; this is particularly useful when attempting to reduce flash usage, as you can see how much flash is used by different functions.
+As of 2.0.4, it uses the same naming as above.

 ### Startup Time option
 As of 2.1.0, there's now an option to set the time between reset (from any cause) and the start of code execution (previously it was always 8ms) - options are 1ms, 8ms (default), and 64ms.
 The default option is generally fine; occasionally (for example, with particularly slow rising power supplies and no BOD), the slower time may be needed.

 ### BOD configuration options
 These parts officially support BOD trigger levels of 1.8V, 2.6V, and 4.2V, with Disabled, Active, and Sampled operation options for when the chip is in Active and Sleep modes - Disabled uses no extra power, Active uses the most, and Sampled is in the middle.
 As of 2.1.0, the active/sleep modes have been combined into a single menu, the nonsensical options removed, and the previously unexposed options added: sampled mode is now available with two sample rates (the faster one uses ever so slightly more power, as you would expect), and "Enabled hold wake" - in that mode, BOD is disabled in sleep, enabled when not sleeing, and when waking up, code execution does not begin until the BOD is ready.
 See the datasheet for details on power consumption and the meaning of these options.
 You must do Burn Bootloader to apply this setting.

 #### Unofficial BOD levels
 Between the initial header file and preliminary datasheet release, and the most recent versions of each, several BOD settings (which were described as "unqualified" in the release notes- which I believe means they were not tested or guaranteed to behave correctly) were removed from the datasheet and io.h files.
 These are still supported by the dropdown menu, but (as of 2.0.4 - the first version that has the new headers) are marked as such in the submenu.
 Note that the new headers no longer provide the `*_gc` enum entries for these BOD levels. *When using these, proper operation should not be counted on without doing your own testing*